Interesting Characteristics About Black Cats

 The history of black cats

-This legend was popularized during the time of witch hunts and has since been declining as the years have passed.
-Unfortunately, however, many people still think that crossing a black cat will bring some kind of negativity.
+This legend was popularized during the time of witch hunts.
+Although it has since declined as the years have passed, these negative associations have become ingrained.
+While we may like to think of ourselves as an advanced society, there are many superstitions and negative associations we still hold onto, despite being centuries away from their origins.
+Unfortunately, this means many think a black cat will bring some kind of negativity.

-Luckily, in many other times and cultures, black cats were sacred and were considered as, for example, representations of Egyptian cat goddesses.
-In such cases, killing them was punishable by death and they were mummified together with their owners.
-This was done in order for them to be able to reincarnate in the future.
+Luckily, the characteristics of black cats and their cultural associations are not the same everywhere.
+While the association with witchcraft was pervasive in Europe, they were considered sacred in other cultures.
+For example, they were often representations of various deities in Ancient Egypt.
+In some cases, killing them was punishable by death and they were mummified together with their owners.
+This was done in order for them to be able to reincarnate together in the future.

-In Scottish culture having a black cat at home is considered good luck.
-Old sailors, for example, believed that having a cat on board their ship was a sign of good fortune.
+In Scottish culture, having a black cat at home is considered good luck.
+For example, old sailors believed that having a cat on board their ship was a sign of good fortune.
 In Victorian England, it was believed that if a newly married couple crossed paths with a black cat this would bring prosperity to their marriage.

 Black cats have enjoyed both good and bad reputations for centuries.
 However, knowing the truth behind the characteristics of black cats, one can distinguish that our fate does not in fact depend on them.

 It is also important to know that during periods of heat, black cats are very sexually active and tend to be very noisy and hyperactive.
 For these reasons, it is recommended to sterilize them when possible to thus avoid accidents or escape.
-On the other hand, if they are not in heat, black cats tend to be calm and tame animals and can live together peacefully.
+This is just the same with any other color of cat.

 Black Cat Breeds

-The European shorthair are known to be completely black but in some cases carry white hairs on their fur.
-In contrast, Bombay black cats emerged in the 1950s in the United States, more specifically in Kentucky, when a llama breeder N. Horner crossed brown Burmese cats with American black shorthair cats.
+The European shorthair are known to be completely black, but in some cases carry white hairs on their fur.
+In contrast, Bombay black cats emerged in the 1950s in the United States, specifically in Kentucky.
+This nis when llama breeder N. Horner crossed brown Burmese cats with American black shorthair cats.
 These cats tend to be thicker than ordinary Europeans shorthairs, with facial features more like American shorthairs.

 Both black cat breeds are very similar physically and have a similar personality and character.